PrittamGoswami/sarscov2-mutational-patterns/README.md

 # Multi-omics Insights into the Role of Host Innate Immunity in Shaping SARS-CoV-2 Mutational Patterns

-This repository contains the complete pipeline and necessary resources to reproduce the analysis presented in our study.
-The analysis focuses on investigating mutation patterns in SARS-CoV-2, including temporal variations, mutation hotspots, and host-induced mutation signatures, utilizing both bulk and single-cell transcriptomics data.
+This repository provides the necessary resources to reproduce the analysis presented in our study.

 ## Table of Contents
 - [Overview](#overview)